Shout, Shout the "Battle Cry of Freedom"

 This is my favorite game in years--and no one plays it.

-In high school I put hundreds and hundreds of hours into Mount & Blade: Napoleonic Wars.
-This semi-mod multiplayer DLC expansion for Mount & Blade: Warband introduced me to the Napoleonic Wars and ignited a lifetime obsession with Napoleon and the Duke of Wellington.
-Musket marksmanship, bayonet dueling, and deathmatch horse riding proved a combination that I had never experienced in a multiplayer game.
-The thrill of twenty second reloads while balls buzzed overhead, while aggressive Beethoven blared through the speakers--nothing compared.
-A complete lack of progression systems bothered me not.
+In high school I put hundreds of hours into Mount & Blade: “Napoleonic Wars.”
+This semi-mod multiplayer DLC expansion for Mount & Blade: Warband introduced me to the Napoleonic Wars and ignited my lifelong passion for Napoleonic history and musket marksmanship.
+The thrill of twenty second reloads beneath the blare of aggressive Beethoven cannot be beat.

-When you are inevitably shot, or blown up by artillery, it'll be from someone so far away you couldn't have possibly seen him.
+When you are inevitably shot, or blown up by artillery, it'll be from someone so far away you couldn't have possibly have seen him.
 Then respawn and do it all over again.

 I enjoyed WoR approximately eight years ago when its alpha was first released.
 Its heavy emphasis on realism and simulation has some kind of value, and I'm glad to have played it.
-But it is not what I would call a "fun" game, and it does not come anywhere near the brilliance of Napoleonic Wars.
+But it is not what I would call a "fun" game, and it does not come anywhere near the brilliance of “Napoleonic Wars.”

 Shouting the Battle Cry of Freedom

 That's okay, though.
-You had a captain as a back-up.
+You had a captain as a backup.
 You take control of him next.
 And so forth, down the line, until no one but a private soldier is left; and when even he falls to musket fire, respawn and do it all again.

 I told everyone I knew to buy the game.
 I raved about it endlessly.
 I was so busy playing it that I barely found the time to eat and drink.
-Battle Cry of Freedom was the game I always knew I wanted, and it delivered--despite its share of issues.
-And it seemed like, finally, it was here to stay.
+Those two weeks were glorious.

 And then everyone stopped playing.